Arthur Fleischmann: London years

 In 1948, Fleischmann returned to Europe and settled in London.
 He married his wife Joy in 1959 and their son, the photographer Dominique Fleischmann, was born in 1961.

 Fleischmann produced sculptures of personalities of the day, including Lord Robens, the opera singer Kathleen Ferrier, the actress Joan Collins, and the ballerina Svetlana Beriosova.
 His bust of Trevor Howard is in the collection of the National Portrait Gallery.

 Fleishmann pioneered the use of perspex in sculpture, including some notable public pieces.

 In 1956, the Pacific Steam Navigation Company (PSNC) commissioned The Birth of Aphrodite for their ship Reina del Mar.
 Fleischmann carved the piece from a half-ton block of clear perspex built up from laminated sheets.
 For the 1970 World Expo in Osaka, Japan, he created a perspex fountain for the British Pavilion, entitled Harmony and progress.
 In 1963, he featured in a British Pathe newsreel about perspex sculpture.

 In 1977 his Silver Jubilee Crystal Crown, carved out of a massive block of acrylic, was unveiled by Queen Elizabeth II at St Katharine Docks in London, in celebration of her Silver Jubilee.
 The acrylic block had originally been commissioned by Stanley Kubrick as the alien monolith in the film 2001: A Space Odyssey, but Kubrick rejected it in favour of a piece made from black basalt.

 Fleischmann's work was influenced by his Roman Catholic faith; he is the only artist to have sculpted four Popes from life.
 His Tryptych of the Holy Rosary (1958) was commissioned for the Lady Chapel at Westminster Cathedral.
 It consists of three clear perspex panels carved in relief.
 His bronze of Pope John Paul II was unveiled at the Venerable English College in Rome by the Pope on the occasion of the 400th anniversary of the college in 1979.

 Other later portrait subjects include Sir Charles Mackerras, the ballerina Doreen Wells, and the actor Barry Humphries.
 His last work was a perspex water sculpture, Tribute to the Discovery of DNA; like his early "Bronze Doors", it is installed at the New South Wales State Library.

 Fleischmann died on 2 March 1990 at the age of 93, while on holiday in Tenerife, Canary Islands.

 Legacy

 In 2001, the Arthur Fleischmann Foundation was formed.
 Working with the Mestske Muzeum and the City of Bratislava Council, the Foundation helped set up a permanent museum in the house at #6 Biela ulica, Bratislava where Arthur Fleischmann grew up.

-He is also commemorated with a plaque at his London home, 92 Carlton Hill, Westminster.
+He is also commemorated with a plaque at his London home on Carlton Hill, Westminster.
 The plaque was unveiled on 28 July 1998 by the Austrian and Slovak ambassadors, together with the Deputy Lord Mayor of Westminster, Joy Fleischmann, and former Arts Minister, Lord Gowrie.

 Since 2004 there is a plaque at the house Favoritenstraße 12 in Vienna (now a hotel), where he lived and worked from 1934 to 1938.